Northern Exposure: DVD releases

 Universal Studios Home Entertainment has released all six seasons on DVD in Regions 1, 2 and 4.
 The Region 1 DVD releases have caused controversy among the show's fans due to their high prices and the changes to the soundtrack introduced in order to lower their costs.
 The release of Season 1 contained the original music, but retailed for $60 due to the cost of music licensing.
 Subsequent seasons replaced most of the music with generic elevator-style music, resulting in a lower-cost release.
 The first and second seasons were also rereleased together in packaging that matches the third through sixth seasons.
-On July 21, 2020, "Northern Exposure" was rereleased by Shout Factory, containing all 110 episodes but not with all original music.
-The R2 editions released in Germany on DVD contain all the original music.
+On July 21, 2020, Northern Exposure was rereleased by Shout!
+Factory, containing all 110 episodes but not with all original music.
+The Region 2 editions released in Germany on DVD contain all the original music.

 Blu-ray releases

-On March 19, 2018, Fabulous Films released the entire series on Blu-ray in the UK containing all original music.
+On March 19, 2018, Fabulous Films released the entire series on Blu-ray in the United Kingdom containing all original music.
+The US release followed on December 5, 2023, by Universal Studios with most original music but select cues replaced.

+Streaming

+As of January 2024, all six seasons of the series are now available on Amazon Prime Video with the majority of its original soundtrack.

 Potential revival

 In 2016, Darren Burrows and his production company, Film Farms, held a crowdfunding campaign to fund a development project with the goal of creating more episodes.
 The working title for this project is "Northern Exposure: Home Again".
-Despite not meeting the original $100,000 goal, Darren decided to continue with the project.
+Despite not meeting the original $100,000 goal, Burrows decided to continue with the project.